Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Concluding remarks

 In this paper, we show that the bias part of a DNN can be effectively trained as a classifier.
 The motivation to use the bias part as the classifier is that gradients of the DNN seems to be inevitable to generate adversaries efficiently and the bias part of a DNN with Relu as activation functions is a piecewise constant function with zero gradient and is safe against direct gradient-based attacks such as FGSM.

-The bias classifier can be effectively trained with the adversarial training method~\cite{M2017}, because this training method increases the classification power of the bias part and decreases the classification power of first-degree part when a new loss function is used.
+The bias classifier can be effectively trained with the adversarial training method~\cite{M2017}, which increases the classification power of the bias part and decreases the classification power of first-degree part.
 Experimental results are used to show the robustness of the bias classifier over the standard DNNs

-Finally, adding a random first-degree part to the bias classifier, an information-theoretically safe classifier is obtained, that is, its adversary generate adversaries are almost the same as the rate of random samples to be adversaries.
+Further, by adding a random first-degree part to the bias classifier, an information-theoretically safe classifier against gradient-based attacks is obtained, that is, the adversary creation rate is almost the same as the rate of certain random samples to be adversaries.